sequana/sequana_pipeline_template/README.rst

 you will be asked some questions in particular the name of the package.
 Just answer to the first question.
-Give a name for a pipeline that is not already used in the https://github.com/sequana/sequana/.
-For instance it you give the name varseq, it will create a directory called sequana_varseq with a structure similar to ::
+Give a name for a pipeline that is not already used in the https://github.com/sequana/ organisation.
+For instance, if you define the name as *varseq*, it will create a directory called sequana_varseq with a structure similar to ::

     ├── doc